-“These notes have been written by the teachers at the CLPE to provide schools with ideas to develop comprehension and cross-curricular activities around this text.
+Notes from CLPE: “These notes have been written by the teachers at the CLPE to provide schools with ideas to develop comprehension and cross-curricular activities around this text.
 They build on our work supporting teachers to use picture books to enhance critical thinking and develop creative approaches in art and writing.
 They encourage a deep reading of and reflection on the text, which may happen over a series of reading sessions, rather than in just one sitting.”

 You can also find the resources on the website of Andersen Press, with many other free resources from other books.

-If you like to share any of your drawings or creative responses, you can tag me and/or use the tags #WhenSadnessComestoCall or #WhereHappinessBegins on social media.
+If you like to share any of your drawings or creative responses, you can tag me and use the tags #WhenSadnessComestoCall or #WhereHappinessBegins on social media.
 I’d be very happy to share them so others can be inspired and know they are not alone.

 Much love to you all.